yoelhor/vid-logic-app/README.md

 ## Callback endpoint

-- **Step 5.** The [callback endpoint](./Azure-Logic-app/Callback/workflow.json) is called (by Microsoft Entra verifeid ID service) when a user scans the QR code, uses the deep link to the Authenticator app, or finishes the presentation process.
+- **Step 5.** The [callback endpoint](./Azure-Logic-app/Callback/workflow.json) is called (by Microsoft Entra verified ID service) when a user scans the QR code, uses the deep link to the Authenticator app, or finishes the presentation process.
 The payload contains information like the `state` value that you passed in the original payload (we use it as a key for Azure Blob table), `requestStatus`, `claims` and more.

 - **Step 6.** The callback endpoint executes the logic:

   - **Step 6.1** Verifies if the `api-key` HTTP header matches the `ApiKey` parameter; if not, returns a 401 unauthorized error.
-  - **Step 6.2** Checks the value of the `requestStatus` and creates a user freindly status message.
+  - **Step 6.2** Checks the value of the `requestStatus` and creates a user friendly status message.
-  - **Step 6.3** Updates the Azure Blob table with the latest status and the freindly status message, so the UI can check the state when calling the [status endpoint](./Controllers/RequestStatusController.cs).
+  - **Step 6.3** Updates the Azure Blob table with the latest status and the friendly status message, so the UI can check the state when calling the [status endpoint](./Controllers/RequestStatusController.cs).

 The following JSON shows an example of **request_retrieved** status to the callback endpoint